 28-02-2019 | | By Rob Coppinger

-Devices could be powered from WIFI signals using a two-dimensional semiconductor, a few atoms thick, which can turn the transmission’s alternating current (AC) into direct current (DC) voltage.
+Devices could be powered from WIFI signals using a two-dimensional semiconductor, a few atoms thick, which can turn the transmission’s alternating current (AC) into direct current (DC) voltages.

 Researchers from MIT and elsewhere have designed the first fully flexible, battery-free “rectenna” — a device that converts energy from Wi-Fi signals into electricity — that could be used to power flexible and wearable electronics, medical devices, and sensors for the “internet of things.”
 Credit: Christine Daniloff

 A challenge for the rectenna is parasitic capacitance, which is where a structure, material retains a small amount of the energy, diminishing the efficiency.
 The 2D design of the Schottky diode minimises series resistance and parasitic capacitance.
-A lower capacitance means the rectifier will be faster and more efficient for the rectenna.
+Lower capacitance means the rectifier will be faster and more efficient for the rectenna.
 Zhang explains that when scaling up the rectenna technology, the parasitic capacitance will still need to be minimised.
-The scaled up rectifier array’s design and the use of the chemical vapour deposition process is expected to aid that minimisation.
+The scaled-up rectifier array’s design and the use of the chemical vapour deposition process is expected to aid that minimisation.

 The research, which started in 2016, was partially supported by the United States’ Institute for Soldier Nanotechnologies, the Army Research Laboratory, the US government’s National Science Foundation’s Center for Integrated Quantum Materials, and the US Air Force Office of Scientific Research.
-Research was carried out at the Massachusetts Institute of Technology (MIT), Boston University, and the University of Southern California.
-Through the MIT International Science and Technology Initiatives the Technical University of Madrid was also involved.
+The research was carried out at the Massachusetts Institute of Technology (MIT), Boston University, and the University of Southern California.
+Through the MIT International Science and Technology Initiatives, the Technical University of Madrid was also involved.